-(7) “Royalty interest owner” means the owner of an interest in the non-executive rights including lessors, royalty interest owners and overriding royalty interest owners.
+(7) “Royalty interest owner” means the owner of an interest in oil and gas that does not presently entitle the owner to explore, drill or otherwise develop those minerals, including lessors, royalty interest owners and overriding royalty interest owners.
 Royalty interests are non-cost bearing.

 (8) “Run-on” means rainwater, leachate or other liquid that drains from other land onto any part of a division-approved facility.

 (2) “Secondary recovery” means a method of recovering quantities of oil or gas from a reservoir which quantities would not be recoverable by ordinary primary depletion methods.